Generic Name: antihemophilic factor/von willebrand factor (human) (AN-tee-hee-moe-FIL-ik FAK-tor/von WILL-a-brand FAK-tor)

 How to use Alphanate:

 Use Alphanate as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Alphanate is usually given as an injection at your doctor's office, hospital, or clinic.
 If you will be using Alphanate at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Alphanate.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Do not use Alphanate if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

-- Use Alphanate within 3 hours after mixing.
+- Do not refrigerate after mixing.
+Use Alphanate within 3 hours after mixing.